elucian/bee/syntax/overview.md

 * A rule clone have same _parameters_ same _results_ and same functionality as the prototype;
 * A rule clone has its  _own attributes_: defined using curly brackets {attributes};
 * A rule clone has some _shared attributes_: defined in the prototype with dot prefix;
-* A rule clone can be created in local context of another rule or in module context;
+* A rule clone can be created in local context of another rule or in component context;

 **example**
 ```** this is a generic rule